 About our white farmhouse sink

-It was during the time with our old sink that I fine-tuned my sink cleaning routine and have found that it works perfect every time!
+It was during the time with our old sink that I fine-tuned my sink cleaning routine and have found that it works perfectly every time!

 The sink in our kitchen is working hard!
 We are constantly preparing food and washing dishes.
 It is probably the one item that gets the most use in our kitchen.